ALX1SGit/Tomatoadblock_ui/README.md

 The search bar and the PieHole graph has been done using js, in order to dont have to contact over again router for multiple searchs and graph.

+Saw that subprocess is returning "more: can't open '|': No such file or directory ;more: can't open 'grep': No such file or directory; more: can't open 'dnsmasq': No such file or directory" but, this is not affecting the functionality of the program.

 This is my very first personal sort of web page and Git.

 I hope you ejonoy being able to wach how the Ads Blocker is working in your router.

 ALX